Jim Harbaugh: 2014 season

 The 49ers had an 8–8 season in 2014, failing to reach the playoffs for the first time under the Harbaugh era.
-On October 5, it was rumored that Harbaugh would not return in 2015 regardless of that season's outcome, though owner Jed York denied the claims at the time.
+On October 5, it was rumored that Harbaugh would not return in 2015 regardless of that season's outcome, although owner Jed York denied the claims at the time.
 It has been suggested that Harbaugh, despite his success on the field, was involved in a power struggle with 49ers general manager Trent Baalke starting from the 2013 season onward.
 On December 28, 2014, the 49ers announced that they had mutually agreed to part ways with Harbaugh as their head coach.
 York claims Harbaugh and the 49ers agreed to mutually part ways immediately after a win over the Arizona Cardinals in the final week of the regular season.
 Harbaugh, however, later said: "I didn't leave the 49ers.
 I felt like the 49er hierarchy left me."
 He further added that the 49ers informed him that he would no longer be the 49ers coach after suffering a loss on December 14, but that he decided to remain as the team's head coach for the final two games of the season because "I wanted to finish what I started—what we started."

 Harbaugh left the 49ers as one of their most successful head coaches in just four years, as well as becoming the first successful NFL head coach to depart for a college team.
 New head coach Jim Tomsula was fired after just one season in which the 49ers finished 5–11.
 Until the 2019 season, in which the 49ers went 13–3 and advanced to Super Bowl LIV, the 49ers had losing seasons every year following Harbaugh's departure.

-University of Michigan (2015–present)
+Michigan

 Hiring

 On December 30, 2014, Harbaugh was introduced by the University of Michigan as the school's new head football coach.
 His return to Michigan was the subject of a book, Endzone: The Rise, Fall, and Return of Michigan Football, by John U. Bacon.